asdf-format/asdf/CITATION.rst

         https://zenodo.org/badge/latestdoi/18112754

-We also recommend and encourage you to cite the general ASDF paper:
+We also recommend and encourage you to cite the general ASDF paper and/or its update:

 .. code:: bibtex